santhoshi-mirra/InfoCure/README.md

 - Women's health support — menopause, menstruation, PCOS, hormonal issues, endometriosis and more are fully supported
 - Crisis support — detects mental health distress and shows hotline numbers for Canada, USA, UK, India, UAE and Pakistan instead of fact-checking
 - Community reporting — flag claims circulating in your area, saved to a real Supabase database visible to all users
-- Most Reported list — loads from database on page open, updates in real time
+- Most Reported list — loads from database on page open, resets every 3 days to stay relevant
 - Claim history — last 5 checks saved in session, clickable to refill
+- Light and dark mode toggle
 - Disclaimer modal on first load — responsible design for a health tool
-- Typo handling and automatic spelling correction
 - Timeout and retry handling for reliability
 - Rate limiting and input sanitization
 - Demo Mode — runs without API keys so anyone can explore the interface instantly